Haystack catches fire in Tangmere

 According to West Sussex Fire and Rescue Service, crews were alerted shortly after 4am to a haystack fire in City Fields Way.

-The spokesman said one fire engine was still on scene at 8.30am.
+“A crew from East Wittering was mobilised shortly after 5am to relieve one of the Chichester crews, and remained at the scene bringing the blaze under control until 8.30am."

+Approximately 900 hay bales were alight next to the old runway but 'no properties were in danger', the fire service said.

-He added: "The landowner is at the scene and there will be re-inspections at 11.30am and 3.30pm to see how it is getting on."
+The spokesman added: "The landowner was at the scene and there will be re-inspections at 11.30am and 3.30pm to see how it is getting on."

 Have you read?: Partial road closure after accident near Chichester